oscr/raspberrypi_linux/README.md

 # Building your own Linux distribution for Raspberry Pi

 In this series of exercises we will build a Linux distribution for Raspberry Pi using the Yocto Project.
 We will begin by setting up our build machine environment.
-After that we will use the reference build system (called Poky) to build an image and run it with QEMU (**Q**uick **EMU**lator).
-In the next step we will will add a layer containing an example helloworld recipe and an image.
+After that we will use the reference distribution (called Poky) to build a standard image and run it with QEMU (**Q**uick **Emu**lator).
+In the next step we will will add a layer containing an example helloworld recipe and our own image.
 Then in the final step we will obtain Raspberry Pi board support and build a bootable image for it.

 Please feel free to contact me if you find any mistakes.
 All feedback is welcome.